 The ICO300-83M is compatible with Windows 10, IoT and Linux.
-It also supports Axiomtek’s AXView software to fulfil the requirement of remote monitoring.
+It also supports Axiomtek’s AXView software to fulfill the requirement of remote monitoring.
 In addition, a cold boot at -40°C is available to help eliminate issues affecting the operational reliability of the system.
 A Trusted Platform Module 2.0 (TPM 2.0) is also available to ensure critical information security.

 - ATEX, Class 1 Division 2 (C1/D2), UL and CE/FCC certified

 - Intel Atom x5-E3930 processor (codename: Apollo Lake)

 - 6 isolated COMs, isolated DIO (8-in/8-out) and 3 GbE LANs

 - Industrial-grade wide operating temperature range from -40°C to +85°C and supports cold boot at -40°C

 - 9 to 36 VDC, typical 12/24V power input with OVP, UVP, OCP, RPP

 - Intel Atom x5-E3930 Processor

 - Windows 10 IoT Solution

 The ICO300-83M can be utilized to help to manage and monitor the Heating, Ventilation and Air Conditioning (HVAC) within a structure.